 The best soldering flux is less harmful and corrosive because scorching temperatures are relatively small, and thus they can coat metals quickly by eliminating the oxidation layer.

-Solder paste is the powder which is used in the manufacture of circuit boards.
-It holds the particles together but when it is heated it melts up creating a medium for mechanical and electrical connection.
+Solder paste is the powder that is used in the manufacture of circuit boards.
+It holds the particles together, but when it is heated, it melts up, creating a medium for mechanical and electrical connection.
 Solder flux chemicals are used to remove an oxide layer from the surface of a metal.
-I will advocate for solder flux since solder paste has a lot of limitation such as powder may melt and connect too many wires together which can lead to short circuit.
+I will advocate for solder flux since solder paste has many limitations, such as powder may melt and connect too many wires together, which can lead to a short circuit.